Pajamaman/jquery.tabbler/README.md

 ### Options

 #### setHeight - Boolean - Default: false
-Set whether or not the tabbler height should remain constant when the active panel changes.
+If this option is set to true, the tabbler height will remain constant when the active panel changes.

 Example:

     $("#tabs").tabbler({ setHeight: true });

 #### panelId - String - Default: null
-Set whether or not the tabbler should open to the panel with the specified ID when the page loads.
+If this option is set, the tabbler will open to the panel with the specified ID when the page loads.

 Example:

     $("#tabs").tabbler({ panelId: "tabs-1" });

 #### effect - String - Default: "toggle"
-Set the animation effect the tabbler should use when the active panel changes.
+The animation effect that the tabbler should use when the active panel changes.
 Note: The setHeight option should be set to true when this option is set to slide.

 Example:

     $("#tabs").tabbler({ effect: "slide", setHeight: true });

 #### play - Boolean - Default: false
-Set whether or not the tabbler should automatically advance through the panels.
+If this option is set to true, the tabbler will automatically advance through the panels.

 Example:

     $("#tabs").tabbler({ play: true });

 #### playSpeed - Integer - Default: 5000
-Set the frequency that the tabbler should automatically advance through the panels when the play option is set to true.
+The frequency with which the tabbler should automatically advance through the panels when the play option is set to true.

 Example:

     $("#tabs").tabbler({ play: true, playSpeed: 2000 });

 #### pauseHover - Boolean - Default: false
-Set whether or not the tabbler should pause when the mouse cursor hovers over it and the play option is set to true.
+If this option is set to true, the tabbler will pause when the mouse cursor hovers over it and the play option is set to true.

 Example: